Levocetirizine (By mouth)

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, spinal cord lesions, an enlarged prostate, or trouble urinating.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, spinal cord lesions, an enlarged prostate, or trouble urinating.